 - a.
-Communicate effectively with patients and family, physicians and other members of the health care team. - Assess all information provided to allow for appropriate, wellfocused follow-up inquiry. - c.
-Be capable of responsive, empathetic listening to establish rapport in a way that promotes openness on issues of concern Sand sensitivity to potential cultural differences. - d.
+Communicate effectively with patients and family, physicians and other members of the health care team. - Assess all information provided to allow for appropriate, well-focused follow-up inquiry. - Be capable of responsive, empathetic listening to establish rapport in a way that promotes openness on issues of concern.
+Sand sensitivity to potential cultural differences. - d.
 Process and communicate information on the patient's status with accuracy in a timely manner to the supervising physical therapist and other members of the health care team.
-This information then needs to be communicated in a succinct yet comprehensive manner and in settings in which time avail able is limited. - e.
-Completely and accurately write or dictate patient assessments.
+This information then needs to be communicated in a succinct yet comprehensive manner and in settings in which time available is limited. - e.
+With attention to detail, completely and accurately write dictate patient assessments. - f.

-f.
 Make a correct judgment in seeking supervision and consultation in a timely manner.